bitwes/Gut/documentation/docs/class_ref/class_guthookscript.rst

 |void| **run**\ (\ ) :ref:`🔗<class_GutHookScript_method_run>`

 Virtual method that will be called by GUT after instantiating this script.
+This is where you put all of your logic.

 .. rst-class:: classref-item-separator